(Scriptures quoted are from the English Standard Version, unless noted otherwise. First published March, 2021)

 Among religious people, scientists and secularists, the Creation account in the Book of Genesis has aroused no small amount of debate and controversy.
 Some say it’s preposterous; some call it gospel truth; some take a middle approach, straddling both points of view.

-Scepticism is alive and well in our Modern Age.
-But so also is the pool of knowledge about our past – scientific, historical, cultural, linguistic.
+Skepticism is alive and well in our Modern Age.
+So also is the pool of knowledge about our past – scientific, historical, cultural, linguistic.
 With so much knowledge at our fingertips – some false, some genuine – it is easy to manipulate facts and argue almost any point of view one wants to.
-Hopefully, this series of posts will maintain a high standard of accuracy, sorting out truth from fiction, and will arrive at some truthful conclusions about this enormous subject: the beginning of the natural world.
+Hopefully, this series of posts will maintain a high standard of accuracy, the right balance between empty skepticism and naïve gullibility, sorting out truth from fiction, and will arrive at some valid conclusions about this enormous subject: the beginning of the natural world.

 The Book of Genesis opens with the Creation story.
 But it could also be called the Creation account, meaning a kind of scientific document.